GeekStories/MTG-Grabber/README.md

 In a terminal, simply run `node ./scripts/main.js` to kick off the process!

 ## Downloading Card Images
+*All  images are downloaded via the Scryfall API service.*

-This will take a while, there are `~10.5GB` of images in total.
-Roughly 100k jpg files.
+This will take a while, there are roughly `11GB` of images in total (about 105,000 individual jpg files).
 Buckle up, because it takes a few hours.

-These images are gathered using the Scryfall API service.
-Each image is downloaded once, and on subsequent runs are skipped if they already exist.
-This means you can close it, and come back later.
+- Each image is downloaded once, and on subsequent runs skipped if they already exist.
+This means you can close it and come back later.

-Images are named by their scryfall card id, and placed a folder which is named based on the scryfall set id of that card.
+- Images are named by their scryfall card id, and placed a folder which is named based on the scryfall set id of that card.
 This means all cards are grouped by their sets.

-Cards with a second face (on the back of the card) will use the same card id but with a -2 at the end of the name.
+- Cards with a second face (back of the card) will use the same card id but with a -2 at the end of the name, the same convention is used in the Database for the `card_id` column.

-Cards with 2 faces have the `layout` of `transform/modal_dfc/art_series`, so an additional image will be downloaded with these cards only if both faces have urls avaliable.
+- Cards with 2 faces have the `layout` of `transform/modal_dfc/art_series`, so an additional image will be downloaded with these cards only if both faces have urls avaliable.

-Example of image once downloaded:
+Example of image dir once downloaded:

 - #### Tamiyo, Inquisitive Student // Tamiyo, Seasoned Scholar
   - `3ed80bb6-77e8-4aa7-8262-95377a38aba1` (set id)
   - `{set id}/2a717b98-cdac-416d-bf6c-f6b6638e65d1.jpg` (front)
-  - `{set id}/2a717b98-cdac-416d-bf6c-f6b6638e65d1-2.jpg` (back)
+  - `{set id}/2a717b98-cdac-416d-bf6c-f6b6638e65d1-2.jpg` (back, if one exists)

 ### Running the script

 `node ./scripts/DownloadImages.js`

+This command will kick off the image download process.
+Let this run in the background, you can stop it at any time.

 ## Additional Tools